amtoaer

 Include the built file in the website#

 Place dist/artitalk.min.js in the source/js directory of the blog.
-Add the following line to the footer:
+Add this line to the footer:

 <script data-pjax src='/js/artitalk.min.js'></script>